Joaquin6/ahkbook/en/_posts/2011-11-06-Storing-data-INI.markdown

 ---
-title: Storing data: INI
+title: Storing data - INI
 layout: post
 permalink: /en/Storing-data-INI.html
 ---

-# Storing data: INI
+# Storing data - INI

 ## INI
 An INI file is a in section seperated configuration file which allows you to store different data in one or more sections.